subhajyotichaudhuri/subhajyotichaudhuri.github.io/_pages/home.md

 <br>

-`Note` I will be in the tenure-track academic job market in 2024 - 25.
+`Note` I will be looking for tenure-track faculty positions in the 2024 - 25 academic year.
 Thanks to my background in both natural science and engineering, I am uniquely positioned to develop a dynamic research program in both science (applied physics/ chemistry) and engineering (materials/ chemical/ mechanical/ electrical) departments.
-If your department has an opening, and you think I might be a good fit, please don't hesitate to reach out!
+If your department has an opening and you think I might be a good fit, or if you want to discuss a cluster-hiring opportunity, please don't hesitate to reach out!

 <br>